 This course is developed with students in mind who may already be in paid employment or volunteering withing an early year’s setting, looking to gain an industry recognised Level 3 qualification to solidify their skills and knowledge of the sector.

-The aim of this qualification is to prepare learners to become Early Years Educators, enabling them to gain employment and a Level 3 qualification with children aged from birth to five years.
-Learners will also gain knowledge and understanding of children aged from five to seven years.
-Upon achievement of this qualification, it is intended that learners will be able to enter the workforce as Level 3 Early Years Educators.
+The aim of this qualification is to prepare students to become Early Years Educators, enabling them to gain employment and a Level 3 qualification with children aged from birth to five years.
+Students will also gain knowledge and understanding of children aged from five to seven years.
+Upon achievement of this qualification, it is intended that students will be able to enter the workforce as Level 3 Early Years Educators.

 You must be aged 18 or over before starting the course and will need to have a minimum of six months working or volunteering experience within a childcare setting.
 GCSE Maths and English at grade 4 (C) or above are also required.

 The course will cover units such as:

 - Supporting healthy lifestyles for children through the provision of food and nutrition

 - Supporting healthy lifestyles for children through exercise

 - Using observation, assessment and planning to promote the development of children

 Assessment will take place in the form of coursework and an observation of practice within the workplace.